OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

   quartus_sh --version
   ```

 5. Set required environment variables.
-Refer to the [Walkthrough: Set Environment Variables] section for step-by-step instructions.
+Refer to the [Set Environment Variables] section for step-by-step instructions.

 This concludes the walkthrough for setting up your development environment.
 At this point you are ready to begin FIM development.